An Equidistribution Result For Dynamical Systems on the Berkovich Projective Line: Conventions and Notation

 The space $\pberk$ carries two natural topologies.
-The first is the weak, or Berkovich, topology.
+The first is the weak, or Gelfand, topology.
 In this topology, $\pberk$ is locally compact and Hausdorff, but in general will not be metrizable.
-The second topology, called the strong topology, is generated by a metric $\rho$, but $\pberk$ is not locally compact in this topology.
+The second topology, called the strong topology, is generated by a metric $\rho$, but when $K$ is algebraically closed, $\pberk$ fails to be locally compact in this topology.

+In both topologies, $\pberk$ is path connected, and in fact it is uniquely path connected.
+This is most readily seen by observing that $\pberk$ can be given the structure of an $\RR$-tree: edges in $\hberk$ are homeomorphic to real intervals via maps of the form $[r,s]\to \hberk$ given by $t\mapsto \zeta_{a, q_v^{-t}}$ for some $a\in K$.
+The metric $\rho$ that induces the strong topology is defined so that each such map an isometry.
+For more details, see \cite{BR} Chapter 2.
+The type I and type IV points form the endpoints of the $\RR$-tree $\pberk$.